Sovereignty · · 2 min read

 They will orbit themselves.

-They will surf oceans.
+They will cross oceans.

-They will paint their own fields.
+They will colour the land with their own hand.

 They will not be trophies.